Find out more about your health here from our health professionals!

-Being obese or overweight posed more health risk towards your circulatory system as it often lead to risk of hypertension, high cholesterol and diabetes which will all boils down to blood circulatory problem.
+Being obese or overweight poses a greater health risk to your circulatory system because it increases your risk of hypertension, high cholesterol, and diabetes, all of which lead to blood circulatory problems.

 Consumption of food in moderation, balance and exercise regularly can help to prevent being obese and overweight.

-Taking more work break helps you to get into the habit of alternating between sitting, standing, and walking.
-In doing this it cause less demand on the circulatory system as while you are sitting down, it cause blood flow slows and to pool in your legs, resulting in muscle pain and fatigue.
-Thus taking more break while doing office job is beneficial in improving blood flows and also can help to keep your stress level from getting out of whack.
+Taking more work breaks allows you to develop the habit of alternately sitting, standing, and walking.
+This reduces the demand on the circulatory system because sitting causes blood flow to slow and pool in your legs, resulting in muscle pain and fatigue.
+Thus, taking more breaks while working in an office is beneficial for improving blood flow and keeping your stress level in check.

-Do your best to take stretch breaks every 15 to 20 minutes, and get-up-and-go breaks from sitting every hour—even if it’s just a power walk around your home.
+Try to stretch every 15 to 20 minutes and get up and move every hour—even if it's just a power walk around your house.

-When body is lack of water (dehydrated), it will affect the amount of blood circulating through your body, it will also causing your blood to retain more sodium, causing it to thicken and making it much harder for your circulatory system to work properly.
+When your body is dehydrated, it affects the amount of blood that circulates through it.
+It also causes your blood to retain more sodium, causing it to thicken and making it much more difficult for your circulatory system to function properly.

-The easiest way to make sure that you are getting enough fluid is to check your pee.
-Yellow light or clear urine indicate that your are drinking sufficient amount of water, anything darker that that means you need to up your water intake game!
+Checking your pee is the simplest way to ensure that you are getting enough fluid.
+A yellow light or clear urine indicates that you are drinking enough water; anything darker indicates that you need to up your water intake game!

-High blood pressure makes your blood circulation haywire and give more works towards heart and blood vessels.
-The heart and circulatory system will have to work extra in supplying blood flow throughout the body if you do not manage your blood pressure efficiently.
+High blood pressure causes your blood circulation to go haywire, putting more strain on your heart and blood vessels.
+If you do not manage your blood pressure properly, the heart and circulatory system will have to work harder to supply blood flow throughout the body.

-High blood sugar level can cause damage to the lining of small blood vessels and this can lead to the problem with blood circulation.
-This condition will also promotes formation of plaque in the blood vessels and will further cause complication to your blood flows.
+High blood sugar levels can harm the lining of small blood vessels, causing blood circulation issues.
+This condition will also encourage the formation of plaque in your blood vessels, further complicating matters.

-Exercise, cutting back on sodium, reduce stress, good sleep quality and modification in some lifestyle factors can help to lower your blood pressure and improve your circulation in the process.
-Aim for a blood pressure less than 120/80 mmHg.
+Exercise, limiting sodium intake, reducing stress, getting enough sleep, and making changes to your lifestyle can all help to lower your blood pressure and improve your circulation.
+Ideally, your blood pressure should be less than 120/80 mmHg.